pmbstyle/pmbstyle/README.md

 ### 🚀 Opportunities Fetcher
 [https://github.com/pmbstyle/OpportunitiesFetcher](https://github.com/pmbstyle/OpportunitiesFetcher)

 A small and simple AI-powered web app that allows you to search for job opportunities using a web search on particular job sites with a custom search query.
-The app uses LangChain and Searxng, which you can run locally in Docker and Ollama with your choice model.
+The app utilizes LangChain and Searxng, which can be run locally in Docker and Ollama with your preferred model.

 ### 📧 Universal Email MCP Server
 [https://github.com/pmbstyle/universal-email-mcp-server](https://github.com/pmbstyle/universal-email-mcp-server)